 Does llms.txt help with ChatGPT, Claude, or Perplexity citations?

 There is no confirmed evidence that it does.
 No major AI company has committed to reading llms.txt when generating answers, so treat it as unproven for citation visibility.
-The factors that demonstrably move AI citation rate are structural: direct-answer openings, FAQ schema, named-entity binding, and off-site mentions in trusted sources. llms.txt is not on that list.
+The factors that demonstrably move AI citation rate are structural: direct-answer openings, FAQ blocks, named-entity binding, and off-site mentions in trusted sources. llms.txt is not on that list.

 Should I add an llms.txt file to my site anyway?